 Working out what to do first when someone dies can seem overwhelming.
-Besides letting family and friends know, there are also several organisations to notify when a person has passed away.
-Our guide gives you a list of the essential things you need to do immediately and in the subsequent weeks and months after someone dies.
+Besides letting family and friends know, there are several organisations you need to notify when a person has passed away.
+This guide breaks down what you need to do as soon as possible, as well as in the weeks and months after someone dies.

 Get a medical certificate